MichaelTJones/walk/README.md

 Performs traversals in parallel so set GOMAXPROCS appropriately.
 Vaues of 8 to 16 seem to work best on my 4-CPU plus 4 SMT pseudo-CPU MacBookPro.
 The result is about 4x-6x the traversal rate of the standard Walk().
-The two are not identical since we are walking the file ystem in a tumult of asynchronous walkFunc calls by any number of goroutines.
+The two are not identical since we are walking the file system in a tumult of asynchronous walkFunc calls by a number of goroutines.
 So, take note of the following:

 1. This walk honors all of the walkFunc error semantics but as multiple user-supplied walkFuncs may simultaneously encounter a traversal error or generate one to stop traversal, only the FIRST of these will be returned as the Walk() result.